RosemanLabs/docker-openvpn-client/README.md

 # OpenVPN Client for Docker
 ## What is this and what does it do?
-[`ghcr.io/wfg/openvpn-client`](https://github.com/users/wfg/packages/container/package/openvpn-client) is a containerized OpenVPN client.
+This is a containerized OpenVPN client.
 It has a kill switch built with `nftables` that kills Internet connectivity to the container if the VPN tunnel goes down for any reason.
-It also includes an HTTP proxy server ([Tinyproxy](https://tinyproxy.github.io/)) and a SOCKS proxy server ([Dante](https://www.inet.no/dante/index.html)).
 This allows hosts and non-containerized applications to use the VPN without having to run VPN clients on those hosts.

 This image requires you to supply the necessary OpenVPN configuration file(s).
 Because of this, any VPN provider should work.

-If you find something that doesn't work or have an idea for a new feature, issues and **pull requests are welcome**.
+*Contributions will not automatically be accepted for this fork.
+This fork is based on v3.1.0 of upstream.*

 ## Why?
 Having a containerized VPN client lets you use container networking to easily choose which applications you want using the VPN instead of having to set up split tunnelling.